dwidge/sweepy/README.md

 # usage

 1. Go to Train
+2. Add a few Cave/House
-2. Click Train
+3. Click Train
-3. Wait.
-Loss decreases.
+4. Wait.
+Loss decreases

-It must say which cave/house it is in just by feeling the walls (allowed movements on grid).
+It must say which cave/house it is in just by feeling the walls / allowed movements on grid.

 # license